 Mindfulness is paying attention to the present moment, intending to be curious and nonjudgmental about what you’re paying attention to.
 As a lawyer, it’s actually your job to think about past events and future events during many moments.
 You can work mindfully of course, but it’s impossible and impractical to keep your thoughts glued to what’s happening in the current moment at all moments.
 Still as humans, our brains form habits without our awareness.

 Practicing mindfulness helps you control how you spend your time and attention.
 If you want to improve any area of your life, mindfulness will probably help.
-There’s no shortage of benefits from work quality to physical health.
+There’s no shortage of benefits from work quality to physical health, including anxiety.
 We’ve all done things mindlessly — drove on autopilot, over-scrolled on social media.
 It doesn’t feel good, but mindfulness offers a powerful tool to help us feel better.

 Practicing mindfulness can even help reduce implicit bias, as Brenda Fingold of Brown University’s Mindfulness Center highlighted for the audience at the launch of Mindfulness in Law Society (MILS) in January 2019.
 You can find more on that from UC Berkeley here, and more from law professor and mindfulness practitioner Rhonda V. Magee here, including her book The Inner Work of Racial Justice: Healing Ourselves and Transforming Our Communities Through Mindfulness.
 Every lawyer needs to take active steps to reduce their implicit biases.
 MILS is growing divisions and chapters across the country — find more on joining here.

 If you wait to start, you might not start.
 Recognize “the staying power of intention,” and be realistic about why and how you will practice.
 Pick at least one way to practice when you’re done reading — or pause as you read to practice.
 In all its glorious simplicity, mindfulness can appear overwhelming in a culture that simultaneously hypes its efficacy and seeks to distract us more.
 The good news is that no matter how long you’ve gone without practicing mindfulness, you’ll feel better when you start.